 A small crowd of bystanders gathered around as the man rigorously scrubbed Uncle Jo’s shoulders and cuffs with what looked like an old shoe brush.

 Most cities ceremoniously toppled their Stalin statues.
-In Gori in Western Georgia, there are still more than a few dotted around town.
+In Gori in Georgia, there are still more than a few dotted around town.

 This particular effigy in Stalin Park is kept in good nick – staff diligently scour the black and grey mould from his upper half every now and then.
 A leader must look his best, lest his legacy be tainted.

 Visiting Stalin’s birthplace, Gori

 In preparation for our first trip to post-Soviet Europe, I read a short Stalin biography.
 I had always assumed that he was Russian and never realised that Stalin was actually born in Georgia, then part of the Russian Empire.